-This guide looks at the various ways you can send money home, the benefits and undersides of the different sending options, what information you need to send money to Kenya, and the different factors to think about as you send home.
+This guide looks at the best ways to send money that offer the quickest and the cheapest money transfers.
+It will cover the various ways you can send money to Kenya, the benefits and undersides of the different options and the information you need before you send money abroad.

 There are multiple ways to easily send and receive money in Kenya but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about best ways to send money to Kenya.

 If you want to send money to Kenya, you can do so through different channels such as mobile money transfers, inter-bank transfers, PayPal, and online money transfer services.
 Let us look at each one of them in detail.